-In this week’s Workplace Wednesday we explore how you can help to alleviate stress by leading meetings with compassion.
+In this week’s Workplace Wellness we explore how you can help to alleviate stress by leading meetings with compassion.

 Meetings are a favorite topic of annoyance for the modern professional.
 There are too many, they go on too long, they get in the way of “real” work, and maybe worst of all – they are poorly run and waste our time.

 Now part of this is just the fact that most people already feel overstretched with their work responsibilities and no amount of excellent meeting management will relieve that.
 But, if you are someone in control of a meeting at your workplace – maybe you can lead it with compassion – relieving your coworkers’ stress rather than adding to it.

 Here are some different ways to do this:

 - Be clear about the intentions of the meeting – set expectations before you even begin.
 An email ahead of time laying out the purpose of the meeting is great and lets everyone know how to come to the meeting prepared and focused on the objectives.
 For example: “During Tuesday’s meeting our objective will be to make a final decision on X,Y, Z and clarify next steps.
 You’ll be expected to weigh in on this from your department’s perspective.”